Carbonate platform: Carbonate platforms in the geological record

 Sedimentary sequences show carbonate platforms as old as the Precambrian, when they were formed by stromatolitic sequences.
 In the Cambrian carbonate platforms were built by archaeocyatha.
 During Paleozoic brachiopod (richtofenida) and stromatoporoidea reefs were erected.
 At the middle of the Paleozoic era corals became important platforms builders, first with tabulata (from the Silurian) and then with rugosa (from the Devonian).
 Scleractinia become important reef builders beginning only in the Carnian (upper Triassic).
 Some of the best examples of carbonate platforms are in the Dolomites, deposited during the Triassic.
 This region of the Southern Alps contains many well preserved isolated carbonate platforms, including the Sella, Gardenaccia, Sassolungo and Latemar.
-The middle Liassic "bahamian type" carbonate platform of Morocco (Septfontaine, 1985) is characterised by the accumulation of autocyclic regressive cycles, spectacular supratidal deposits and vadose diagenetic features with dinosaur tracks.
+The middle Liassic "bahamian type" carbonate platform was notoriously widespread in the western Tethys Ocean, including the Rotzo Formation on Italy, the Aganane Formation & the Calcaires du Bou Dahar of Morocco (Septfontaine, 1985) is characterised by the accumulation of autocyclic regressive cycles, spectacular supratidal deposits and vadose diagenetic features with dinosaur tracks.
+In the same area the overlying Tafraout Group (Toarcian-Aalenian) records a massive Siliclastic-Carbonate Platform.
+Other coeval records of platforms are seen in the Adriatic Platform, in areas such as the Dinaric Alps (The Seoca Lithiotis Limestone of Montenegro), Rotzo or the Podpeč Limestone of Slovenia.
+Others regional records include examples like the Coimbra Formation (Sinemurian) in the Lusitanian Basin.
+The Aalenian Iberian Platform includes Volcanic intrusions that led to ephemeral islands, like in the El Pedregal Formation.
+The Cretaceous (Campanian) Calcare di Aurisina in Italy, records a series of islands adjacent to a shallow carbonate sea in a platform built by bivalvia (rudists).
 The Tunisian coastal "chotts" and their cyclic muddy deposits represent a good recent equivalent (Davaud & Septfontaine, 1995).
 Such cycles were also observed on the Mesozoic Arabic platform, Oman and Abu Dhabi (Septfontaine & De Matos, 1998) with the same microfauna of foraminifera in an almost identical biostratigraphic succession.

-In the Cretaceous period there were platforms built by bivalvia (rudists).